citrix/terraform-provider-citrix/docs/index.md

 - URL of the HashiCorp Terraform registry: https://registry.terraform.io or a private registry.

 ### How do I get the ID to import a DaaS resource?
-The [Onboarding Script](https://github.com/citrix/terraform-provider-citrix/blob/main/scripts/onboarding-helper/) will discover all resource IDs and import them into a local terraform state file.
-You can then run `terraform state show` to inspect the state and discover the IDs.
+The [Object IDs Helper Script](https://github.com/citrix/terraform-provider-citrix/blob/main/scripts/object-ids-helper/) will discover all resource IDs and save them to a JSON file for easy reference.

 Alternatively the IDs can be found in Web Studio by looking at the network traces.
 Open your browser developer tools (usually F12) and navigate to the `Network` tab.
 Refresh Web Studio and click on the resource you want to find the ID for.
 There should be 2 corresponding network calls (`OPTIONS` then `GET`) for the resource which includes the ID as the last path in the url before the `?` query.